anzulfa/localization_system/ga/README.md

-in the process of tidying up and transforming the jupyter ntoebook into a clean, neat, modular pys
+in the process of tidying up and transforming the jupyter ntoebook into a clean, neat, modular set of pys

 ### to dos: